Snowcaloid/delphi-devkit/src/delphiProjects/README.md

 - **DelphiProjectUtils**: Utility functions for project file operations
 - **DelphiProjectContextMenuCommands**: Context menu commands for all project items

+### Core Services

+- **ProjectDiscovery**: Service for discovering Delphi projects in the workspace
+- **ProjectLoader**: Service for loading projects from cached configuration data
+- **ProjectCacheManager**: Utility for managing the project cache file operations
+- **types**: Type definitions for cache and data structures

 ### File Types

 - **DprFile**: Delphi program source files (.dpr)